pahlawandevisa/Universal-PHP-Mailer/README.md

 #Universal PHP Mailer
 Easy to use yet powerful PHP mailer, capable of sending any type of content including plain text, html, inline images, and any kind and any number of attachments, hence `Universal`.

-##Intelligent
+##Self-configuring
 If you have ever tried composing multipart MIME mail, you will know how cumbersome it can be.
-With **Universal PHP Mailer** you will no longer struggle figuring out where you put "this and that" content and within which boundary and in which order. **Universal PHP Mailer** is intelligent.
+With **Universal PHP Mailer** you will no longer struggle figuring out where you put "this and that" content and within which boundary and in which order. **Universal PHP Mailer** is self-configuring.
 Just give it whatever content you have and fire it off.
-It will **automatically configure itself** to compose the correct MIME mail string with whatever parts, multiparts and boundaries are appropriate.
+It will compose the correct MIME-compliant mail string with whatever parts, multiparts and boundaries are appropriate.

 ##Efficiency for High Volume Mailing (Bulk)
 When using the `SMTP` method, the mailer reuses the same socket connection for sending multiple messages, thus achieving better efficiency than the `mail()` function method.

-##These are the possible combinations of content this mailer can handle (that's virtually anything!):
+##Handles virtually anything:

 ###Non-multipart mail:
 - only one `attachment`